nomeida/hyperliquid/README.md

 async function testWebSocket() {
     // Create a new Hyperliquid instance
-    // You can pass a private key here if you need authenticated access const sdk = new Hyperliquid();
+    // You can pass a privateKey in the options if you need authenticated access const sdk = new Hyperliquid({ enableWs: true });

     try {
         // Connect to the WebSocket